RektifyAI/attack-playbook/taxonomy/README.md

 # Attack Taxonomy

-A folder dedicated to taxonomy pages for all digital assets analyzed by Sena Labs.
+A repo dedicated to taxonomy pages for all digital assets analyzed by Sena Labs.

 </br>
 General cryptocurrency scams that have occurred since the inception of Bitcoin in 2009